itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/07_test_data_prediction_and_submission_.md

 Imagine our project is a competition to build the best abusive Tamil text detector.
 You've spent weeks perfecting your model (the trained Transformer from [Step 5: Training](05_training_orchestration_.md)).
 You've thoroughly taste-tested it on your validation set (from [Step 6: Performance Evaluation & Visualization](06_performance_evaluation___visualization_.md)).
 Now, the competition organizers gave us a brand-new set of Tamil social media comments – the **test data** – without any labels.
 Our task is to:

-1. Apply your final, best model to *this* unseen test data.
+1. Apply our final, best model to *this* unseen test data.
 2. Predict whether each text is "Abusive" or "Non-Abusive."
 3. Format these predictions into a specific file (usually a CSV) to "submit" your results for final evaluation.